Are you looking for an easy guide for installing Kubernetes Cluster on Debian 11 (Bullseye)?

 Perfect, now check nodes status again,

-Great, output above confirms that master and worker nodes are in ready status.
-Now, this cluster is ready for the workload.
+Great, above confirms that master and worker nodes are in ready staate.
+Now, we can say our cluster ready handle workload.

 9) Test Kubernetes Cluster Installation